Colchester: Colchester Town Hall

 The town hall is built on the site of the original moot hall, first recorded in 1277 and demolished in 1843.
 Replacing a Victorian town hall which had become unstable, work on the present building started in 1897 to the design of John Belcher in the Edwardian Baroque style, and was opened in 1902 by former prime minister, the Earl of Rosebery.
 The building dominates the High Street and the 192-foot (58.5-metre) Victoria Tower is widely visible.
 The tower was intended to commemorate the Diamond Jubilee of Queen Victoria and was funded by a donation from James Noah Paxman, the founder of Davey, Paxman & Co.
 It features four allegorical figures by L J Watts representing engineering, military defence, agriculture and fishery.
 At the top of the tower is a large bronze figure representing Saint Helena (the patron saint of Colchester) holding the True Cross; a local story says that a councillor was dispatched to Italy to find a statue of the saint, but could only find one of the Virgin Mary, which then had to be modified locally.

 Education

 Secondary education

 As is the case for the rest of Essex, Colchester's state schooling operates a two-tier system.
 Two of the local secondary schools are selective, Colchester Royal Grammar School and Colchester County High School for Girls, the remainder being comprehensives.
 Comprehensive secondary schools include The Gilberd School, Colchester Academy, Philip Morant School and College, St Helena School, St Benedict's Catholic College, Thomas Lord Audley School, Paxman Academy and Trinity School.

 Private schools

-Private schools in Colchester include St. Mary's School, Oxford House School and Colchester High School.
+Private schools in Colchester include St. Mary's School and Colchester High School.